 Existing affordable housing is located primarily in the low- to moderate-income (LMI) area.
 The majority of Urban Development federal housing rehabilitation funds are allotted in the same area.
 Other programs offer financial incentives for owning within the LMI area.
-The First Home Program administered by NeighborWorks®Lincoln, offers \$35,000 down payment assistance loans if a buyer purchases a home in the LMI or NRSA areas with 50% forgiven over 10 years.
-Down payment assistance outside the LMI and NRSA areas are up to \$25,000 with no forgiveness.
+The First Home Program administered by NeighborWorks®Lincoln, offers zero percent interest on down payment assistance loans if a buyer purchases a home in the LMI area and total forgiveness on a home purchased in the NRSA.